-One of the greatest sources of at-home burnout is the monotony of it — if your day consists of waking up and going to the kitchen table or couch to grind until quitting time, of course you’re exhausted with (and sick of) work.
-Making time for movement, snacks, and even leisure activities will make the day feel like less of a slog and help you return to your assignments feeling more invigorated (and, therefore, less burnt out).
-Lundquist stresses the importance of getting outside during the day, in ways that honor social distancing guidelines, of course.
-You can also give mindfulness practices a try if you find it difficult to focus when you’re locked into work all day long — even a brief gratitude or grounding exercise can provide you with some much-needed peace and quiet in the middle of a demanding workday.
+Making time for movement, snacks, and even leisure activities will make the day feel like less of a slog and help you return to your assignments feeling more invigorated.
+Lundquist stresses the importance of getting outside during the day, in ways that honor social distancing guidelines.
+You can also give mindfulness practices a try if you find it difficult to focus when you’re locked into work all day long.
+Even a brief gratitude or grounding exercise can provide you with some much-needed peace and quiet in the middle of a demanding workday.

-Along the same lines as breaking up your schedule, making small changes to how and where you work can have a surprising impact on how you feel about the job itself.
+Tweaking how and where you work can have a surprising impact on how you feel about the job itself.
 The key, Lundquist says, is to get creative: Change up the hours you’re online, if possible.
 Move your home office to a new area or set up by a window.
 Only answer emails once you address your other tasks.
-Tweak your approach to work until you no longer dread it and, instead, actually feel motivated and excited to get down to business
+Change your approach to work until you feel motivated and excited to get down to business